-- Fine-textured soil controls surface/subsurface oxygen exchange by maintaining elevated moisture content, thereby controlling biogeochemical processes. - Implementation of a modified infiltration basin using BAM resulted in decreased nitrate concentrations and is expected to be a viable alternative for improving and protecting groundwater quality. - Examination of major elements, isotopes, dissolved gas, soil chemistry, real-time PCR, and soil gas sampling results provide greater insight into the biogeochemical processes controlling nitrate fate and the environmental and cost effectiveness of the new basin with BAM.
+- Fine-textured soil controls surface/subsurface oxygen exchange by maintaining elevated moisture content, thereby controlling biogeochemical processes. - Implementation of a modified infiltration basin using BAM resulted in decreased nitrate concentrations and is expected to be a viable cost effective alternative for improving and protecting groundwater quality. - Examination of major elements, isotopes, dissolved gas, soil chemistry, real-time PCR, and soil gas sampling results provide greater insight into the biogeochemical processes controlling nitrate fate at existing basins as well as a retrofit basin with BAM.

-Recommendations in general or for other retention sites
+Recommendation in general or for other retention sites